 THE ARCHIBALD HENDERSON MATHEMATICS MEDAL

 The Major William B. Cain Award was established in 1908, and its name was changed in 1931 to the Archibald Henderson Mathematics Medal.
-A gold medal may be presented annually to the undergraduate judged by the Department of Mathematics to have demonstrated both a high degree of mathematical ability and the greatest promise of originality in the field.
+A medal may be presented annually to the undergraduate judged by the Department of Mathematics to have demonstrated both a high degree of mathematical ability and the greatest promise of originality in the field.
 Primary Contact: Erin Willis, email@example.com

 THE WALLACE RAY PEPPERS AWARD IN PERFORMANCE OF AFRICAN AND AFRICAN-AMERICAN LITERATURE

 This award was established in 1987 in honor of a professor in the Department of Communication.
 His teaching in the field of African and African-American literature and personal influence and example inspired his students in academic and cultural endeavors.
 It is given annually to the junior or senior in that department who is judged by a faculty committee to be most outstanding in performance of African and African-American literature.
-Primary Contact: Penny Harris, firstname.lastname@example.org
+Primary Contact: DaVon Clack, firstname.lastname@example.org

 THE JAMES M. JOHNSTON DISTINGUISHED SENIOR AWARD IN THE UNDERGRADUATE PROGRAM